999thelastpage/leetcodeHelper/memory-bank/progress.md

 ## 1. Current Project Status

-*   **Overall Status:** Architecturally Refactored.
+*   **Overall Status:** UI Refined and Chat Widget Stabilized.
-*   **Current Milestone:** The application has been significantly refactored from a monolithic backend to a parallel, lazy-loading architecture.
-The core functionality is in place, but there are known issues to be addressed.
-The Memory Bank is now up-to-date with the new design.
+*   **Current Milestone:** The application's UI has been refined with a tabbed layout and the chat widget's interactivity and layout issues have been resolved.
+The memory bank is being updated to reflect these changes.

 ## 2. What Works (Actual)

 *   **Stable Backend:** The backend is robust.
 It correctly scrapes data, calls the LLM, caches the results, and serves the data through its API endpoints.
 Extensive logging and testing have confirmed its stability.
-*   **Partial Frontend Rendering:** The "Problem Analysis", "Detailed Explanation", and "Resources" sections render correctly on the frontend.
+*   **Complete Frontend Rendering:** All sections, including "Problem Analysis", "Detailed Explanation", "Resources", and "Similar Problems", render correctly on the frontend with improved formatting.
+*   **Interactive Chat Widget:** The chat widget is now fully interactive and displays Markdown-formatted responses from the LLM.
 *   **Data Flow:** The frontend correctly receives data for all sections from the backend.
 This has been verified with console logs.

 ## 3. What's Left to Build (Current Known Issues)